 As Lewis University enters its 9th decade, it is fitting that we communicate across the campus the ideas and scholarly work that is shared every day in the classroom.
 Follow this web site for continued updates throughout the coming months.

 All student projects must be developed under direction of a faculty mentor.
 If you have any questions, please consult with your faculty mentor.
-Submissions require formal approval by your faculty mentor to be considered for presentation by February 15, 2013.
+Submissions require formal approval by your faculty mentor.

 Any piece that has been written, published or produced in a fine arts field, music, art, theatre, literary reading, poetry, etc. should be considered a creative work.
 Please consult the application for additional details.